quantum-hash/simulation-of-spread-infection/README.md

 # simulation-of-spread-infection
-Simulation of the spread of a disease.
+Simulation of the spread of a disease (SIR model).